lucasbfernandes/job-worker/docs/README.md

 * No network isolation between processes.
 This might lead to some problems such as network ports outage (i.e. only one process can listen on a port at a given time);
 * No resource pagination on the API services.
 This is not scalable but is not necessary for the first version;
-* Basic authentication is not enough;
+* Basic authentication is not enough but is simpler;
+* No CRUD for users;
+* No security regarding malicious executables.

 ### Future work